First measurement of discrimination between helium and electron recoils in liquid xenon for low-mass dark matter searches

 Of these three effects, we expect only the first of charge loss to the foil surface to be substantial.
 This would act to increase the observed discrimination from ER events in our data.
 Interestingly, if half of the measured ionization signal from $\alpha$ tracks were lost to the surface, the actual band from recoiling helium nuclei in bulk LXe would nearly align with the known band from recoiling xenon nuclei.
 In this context, we note that an earlier version of the $\alpha$ source included $^{210}$Po on the top surface of the gold foil, in direct contact with the active xenon.
 This produced a source of 0--100~keV $^{206}$Pb recoils from decays in which the $\alpha$ was emitted into the foil.
 The charge yield band of those $^{206}$Pb recoils is nearly identical to that of the helium recoils, suggesting that a wide range of low-energy recoiling atomic species ($^4$He, $^{131}$Xe, $^{206}$Pb) produce a similar partitioning of deposited energy into scintillation and ionization.
 Such an effect is likely influenced by the resolution of the instrument, with higher-resolution leading to modest separation (see, e.g.,~\cite{Strauss:2014zia}).

 We have made a first measurement of low-energy helium recoils in a LXe TPC and observed a clear separation from the ER band, a promising result for dark matter searches with LXe TPCs doped with a light target.
-Our work motivates more detailed studies of low-mass nuclear recoils in LXe, particularly the associated photon and ionization yields.
+We have shown for the first time that the band from helium-recoil events will likely coincide (within experimental resolution) to that from xenon NRs.
+Our work motivates more detailed studies of low-mass NRs in LXe, particularly the associated photon and ionization yields.
 An ideal (but challenging to realize) experiment would measure the ionization and scintillation from recoiling helium nuclei dissolved in the bulk LXe.
 If those recoils are caused by an external neutron source, then our work suggests such a measurement will face the irreducible systematic uncertainty that the recoiling light species and xenon populations will be nearly indistinguishable, though the endpoint of their recoil spectra will be vastly different.
-A quasi-mono-energetic source of neutrons may therefore be desirable.
-In the case of dissolved hydrogen, a more sophisticated experiment may be possible in which 1.3~keV recoils accompany the emission of a 2.2~MeV $\gamma$ ray following thermal-neutron capture on hydrogen.

 \emph{Acknowledgments --} We thank Henrique Araujo and Eric Dahl for helpful discussions.
 This work was supported by the Office of Science, Office of High Energy Physics, of the U.S. Department of Energy under Contract Nos.
 DE-AC02-05CH11231 and DE-SC0021115.